EEugeneS/Method-for-MADUV-2025-Challenge/README.md

 ## Introduction of the system

 The system is designed for the classification of ultrasonic vocalisations (USVs) for mice autism.
 The system first uses a novel Uniform-spaced Filter Bank method for data preprocessing and feature extraction.
-It then fine-tunes pre-trained BEATs model [ [2] ](#2) on the MADUV 2025 Challenge dataset [ [1] ](#1), which contains of recordings from 84 mouse subjects, including 44 wild-type and 40 ASD model type.
+It then fine-tunes pre-trained BEATs model [ [2] ](#2) and CED model [ [3] ](#3) using the MADUV 2025 Challenge dataset [ [1] ](#1), which contains of recordings from 84 mouse subjects, including 44 wild-type and 40 ASD model type.

 ## Instructions (Reproduction)
 1. First, install the required dependencies included in `requirements.txt`.